Thanakun/CafeCup/README.md

 samples, guidance on mobile development, and a full API reference.

+## How do using the application

+1. you need to go to the Connection file and create the database in phpmyadmin using the xampp

+2. on the file you need to change the URL using in this to your current ip project including the (login.dart,register.dart,etc..)

+3. after you changing it try to open the URL in your internet browser and checking the file location showing in your screen

+4. if does not working maybe you forgetting open xampp or wrong directory in the project file

+note: you need to get this project to the htdocs of the xampp unless the project are going to not working still.

 18/2/2565
 Done : Create login page
 Doing : Create register page and starting with firebase cloud database